Russian Security Service Detains Ukraine Diplomat - UrduPoint

 Saint Petersburg, (APP - UrduPoint / Pakistan Point News - 17th Apr, 2021 ) :Russia's FSB security service said on Saturday it had detained a Ukrainian diplomat, accusing him of receiving sensitive information from a Russian national.

+In recent years Russia has detained a number of Ukrainian nationals on suspicion of spying but the detention of a diplomat is rare and seen as a sign of sharply rising tensions.

-"A Ukrainian diplomat, a consul of Ukraine's Consulate General in Saint Petersburg, Alexander Sosonyuk, has been detained by Russia's FSB," the security service said in a statement.
+"A Ukrainian diplomat, a consul of Ukraine's Consulate General in Saint Petersburg, Alexander Sosonyuk, has been detained by Russia's FSB," the security service said in a statement, using the Russian language spelling of his name.

 Russia's domestic intelligence agency said Sosonyuk had been caught "red-handed" during a meeting with a Russian national as he sought to receive "classified" information.

-"Such activity is not compatible with his diplomatic status and is of clearly hostile nature towards the Russian Federation," the FSB said, adding that Sosonyuk had been detained on Friday.
+"Such activity is not compatible with his diplomatic status and is of clearly hostile nature towards the Russian Federation," the FSB said.

 "In conformity with international law, measures will be taken against the foreign diplomat."
-In recent years Russia has detained a number of Ukrainian nationals on suspicion of spying but the detention of a diplomat is rare.
+In Kiev, Ukrainian foreign ministry spokesman Oleg Nikolenko chalked up the incident to raging tensions between the two countries.

+"This is yet another provocation amid Russia's destabilising activities," he told AFP in a statement.

 Concern has been mounting that the long-simmering conflict could spiral back into wider fighting, and Ukrainian President Volodymyr Zelensky has asked the West for help.